Nkethaeus/AcuTech/README.md

 ## Acknowledgements

-We would like to thank Ms. Thonie Fernandez for her guidance and support throughout this project.
+We would like to thank Ms. Flordeliza P. Fernandez for her guidance and support throughout this project.

 ---